Exiting and Transition

 If individuals representing another public services agency are invited to attend an IEP meeting the parents must provide consent.

-Seattle Public Schools’ BRIDGES program is designed for young adults with disabilities ages 18-21 who continue to need special education services outside of a 9th-12th grade setting/curriculum in order to meet their own unique post-secondary transition goals.
+SPS’ BRIDGES program is designed for young adults with disabilities ages 18-21 who continue to need special education services outside of a 9th-12th grade setting/curriculum in order to meet their own unique post-secondary transition goals.
 Certificated special education teachers, with training in functional special education services, are delivery case managers.
 Read more about BRIDGES.